bacalhau-project/bacalhau/docs/all-flags.md

-  help        Help about any command id          Show bacalhau node id info list        List jobs on the network run         Run a job on the network (see subcommands for supported flavors) serve       Start the bacalhau compute node validate    validate a job using a json or yaml file.
+  help        Help about any command id          Show bacalhau node id info list        List jobs on the network logs        Follow logs from a currently executing job run         Run a job on the network (see subcommands for supported flavors) serve       Start the bacalhau compute node validate    validate a job using a json or yaml file.